Nelson-Dominici/Doorsphp/README.md

 </ul>

-<h3>🎲 Url Params</h3>
+<h3>🎲 Dynamic routes</h3>

 <p>

-The Framework has a resource for creating routes with URL Params, to create them just create a route of type <strong>get()</strong> passing the root of the route path with ":":
+Doorsphp has a feature for creating dynamic routes, to create them just create a route with the root of the route path with ":":

 ```php